top of page

 Hilla Afargan-Gerstman, PhD

-I am leading a research project as an Ambizione Fellow at the University of Bern, supported by a four-year fellowship from the Swiss National Science Foundation (SNSF).
+Since January 2025, I am leading a research project as an Ambizione Fellow at the University of Bern, supported by a four-year fellowship from the Swiss National Science Foundation (SNSF).
+The goal of my research is to improve our understanding of midlatitude dynamics and predictability in present and future climates.

 Link to my Uni Bern page